aptos-labs/aptos-core/ecosystem/typescript/sdk/SPEC.md

 ## Overview

-The goal of this document is to set a shared standard for implementation and development of all Aptos SDKs.
+The goal of this document is to set a shared standard for implementation and development of all Supra SDKs.

 This is a living document, and should be changed and updated as changes are made when developer needs are discovered.